limnotrack/aemetools/README.md

 <!-- badges: end -->

-This is a companion package to [AEME](https://github.com/limnotrack/AEME/).
+aemetools is designed to work with [AEME](https://github.com/limnotrack/AEME/).
 It contains a range of functions to assist in setting up simulations for a new lake site.